labbsr0x/whisper/README.md

-# housekeeper
+# whisper
-A Login and Consent provider implementation in go
+A Login and Consent provider implementation in go.